Table of Contents

 It is the IWG’s judgment that . . . the . . .
 SC-GHG estimates presented in this TSD likely underestimate societal damages from GHG emissions. . . .
 [Additionally, T]he IWG finds it appropriate as an interim recommendation that agencies may consider conducting additional sensitivity analysis using discount rates below 2.5%.Technical Support Document: Social Cost of Carbon, Methane, and Nitrous Oxide Interim Estimates under Executive Order 13990, Interagency Working Group on Social Cost of Greenhouse Gases, United States Government, February 2021, pages 4, 21

 They had to get an estimate up for use in regulatory proceedings and so adopted the work done under the Obama administration, but there is more work to do to reflect emerging science.
 The working group was charged with producing updated estimates by January 2022, but those have not emerged, perhaps in part as a result of litigation over the basic restoration of the Obama models.
-In a recently released report, the EPA is proposing a sharply increased estimate for the cost of carbon, but it is unclear how the EPA estimate relates to the still expected working group estimate.
+In a recently released report, the EPA is proposing a sharply increased estimate for the cost of carbon (to $190/MT).

 SCC and heat pumps in Mass Save planning